William Schmidt

 Bio and Research Interest

-William H. Schmidt is a University Distinguished Professor at Michigan State University and director of the Center for the Study of Curriculum Policy.
-He holds faculty appointments in Statistics and Education.
+William Schmidt was a University Distinguished Professor at Michigan State University and founder and director of the Center for the Study of Curriculum Policy.
+He held faculty appointments in Statistics and Education.
 Previously he served as National Research Coordinator and Executive Director of the US National Center which oversaw participation of the United States in the IEA sponsored Third International Mathematics and Science Study (TIMSS).
-He has published in numerous journals including the Journal of the American Statistical Association, Education Researcher, Georgetown Journal of International Affairs, American Affairs Journal, Journal of Educational Statistics, Educational Evaluation and Policy Analysis, Journal of Curriculum Studies, and the Journal of Educational Measurement.
-He has co-authored ten books including Why Schools Matter, Inequality for All, and Schooling Across the Globe: What We Have Learned from Sixty Years of Mathematics and Science International Assessments
+He had published in numerous journals including the Journal of the American Statistical Association, Journal of Educational Statistics, the Journal of Educational Measurement, Georgetown Journal of International Affairs, American Affairs Journal, Education Researcher, Educational Evaluation and Policy Analysis, and the Journal of Curriculum Studies.
+He co-authored twelve books including: Why Schools Matter, Inequality for All, and Schooling Across the Globe: What We Have Learned from Sixty Years of Mathematics and Science International Assessments.

 Read more...